mappiamo/mapi-geoCMS/doc/manual_en.rst

 -----------------------------------

 use this function inside a controller:

 $this-> view("name_view", $data)

-$data should be an array otherwise data are not passed It's important that you use the variable name as "$data" otherwise it doesn't work.
+$data should be an array otherwise data are not passed.
+It's important that you use the variable name as "$data" otherwise it doesn't work.